aloxe/huwindty/src/pages/examples/pages/index.md

 ---
 layout: base
-title: Part 2
+title: Other pages
-subtitle: Yet another example page
+subtitle: Another example page
+ismarkdown: true
 ---
+## Other pages

-This is the page Part 2 Index
+This is the Index page of the second section